 The Good Side of Software Development in Finance

 Software engineers employed in financial companies can carry out their activities from the front or back office.
 Those who work in the front office and accomplish tasks such as coding trading strategies are likely to earn high salaries.
 Note that financial companies are of different types.
 Buy-side firms and hedge funds are known to pay software developers higher than banks.
 However, the income earned by the developers depends on their background and experience levels.
+Manual revenue management will certainly make it difficult for companies to manage their business properly.
+You can use accounting software to facilitate effective and efficient revenue management.

 It's easier to move from working in a tech company to working in a financial firm than the other way around.
 Financial firms have a tendency of attracting software engineers.
 They also tend to only hire the best and brightest.
 These firms understand that a simple programming or code error may cause them millions of cash or even make them bankrupt.
 Along these lines, they only want the best engineers.